solv-finance/erc-3525/README.md

 ### Setup

-Run `npm isntall` in the root directory
+Run `npm install` in the root directory

 ## Unit Tests